 All assets with the exception of furniture and equipment and capital work in progress are measured at fair value utilising the valuation basis' described below.
-Independent comprehensive valuations of each category of asset are undertaken on a rolling basis with each category being subject to comprehensive revaluation at least once every five years.
+Independent comprehensive valuations of each category of asset are undertaken on a rolling basis with each category being subject to comprehensive revaluation at feast once every five years.
 In intervening years desktop valuation updates are performed either internally or by an independent valuer.
-Desktop valuations apply an indexation factor to the the previous comprehensive valuation and consider any known factors giving rise to a change in asset condition which have occurred since the last comprehensive valuation.
+Desktop valuations apply an indexation factor to the previous comprehensive valuation and consider any known factors giving rise to a change in asset condition which have occurred since the last comprehensive valuation.
 Where an independent valuer is engaged to undertake a destop valuation update, a sample of assets will be physically inspected by the independent valuer in order to gauge changes in asset conditions.

-The table below summarises the level of detail applied in determining the value of Council's assets as at 30 June 2017.
+The table below summarises the level of detail applied in determining the value of Council's assets as at 30 June 2018.

-Asset Category Valuation Effective 30 June 2017 Performed By Effective Date of Last Comprehensive Valuation Performed By APV Valuers and APV Valuers and Land Comprehensive Asset Management 30/06/2017 Asset Management APV Valuers and APV Valuers and Buildings and Houses Comprehensive Asset Management 30/06/2017 Asset Management - APV Valuers and APV Valuers and Motor Vehicles Comprehensive Asset Management 30/06/2017 Asset Management Major Plant and APV Valuers and APV Valuers and Equipment Comprehensive Asset Management 30/06/2017 Asset Management APV Valuers and APV Valuers and Infrastructure Comprehensive Asset Management 30/06/2017 Asset Management
+Asset Category Valuation Effective 30 June 2018 Performed By Effective Date of Last Comprehensive Valuation Performed By APV Valuers and APV Valuers and Land Desk Top Asset Management 30/06/2017 Asset Management APV Valuers and APV Valuers and Buildings and Houses Desk Top Asset Management 30/06/2017 Asset Management 3 APV Valuers and APV Valuers and Motor Vehicles Desk Top Asset Management 30/06/2017 Asset Management Major Plant and APV Valuers and APV Valuers and Equipment Desk Top Asset Management 30/06/2017 Asset Management 1 APV Valuers and APV Valuers and Infrastructure Desk Top Asset Management 30/06/2017 Asset Management